 Secure remote access replaces SD-WAN

-Another SD-WAN trend doesn't involve SD-WAN and secure remote access working together, but instead involves secure remote access replacing the traditional WAN, including SD-WAN, entirely.
-Secure remote access without the headaches of a legacy VPN -- whether using a service edge or a software-defined perimeter product and running across the public internet -- could meet an increasing number of worker and company needs.
+So, another SD-WAN trend is secure remote access entirely replacing a traditional WAN or SD-WAN.
+Secure remote access without the headaches of a legacy VPN -- whether using a service edge or a software-defined perimeter product running across the public internet -- could meet an increasing number of worker and company needs.